w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 #### Other Flags

 The behavior of other flags, such as (`00000100`) is not defined and is reserved for future use.
-Implementation MUST set these flags to zero.
+An implementation MUST set these flags to zero.

 ### Examples

-*Valid traceparent when the caller recorded a request:*
+**Request recorded by the caller:**

 ```
 Value = 00-4bf92f3577b34da6a3ce929d0e0e4736-00f067aa0ba902b7-01